airisdata/PredictRepeatShopper/README.md

 val h2oContext = H2OContext.getOrCreate(sc)
 ```

-The last line that is output will be the
+The last line that is output will be the path to your H20 Flow web ui.